marvgmail/spec/README.md

 If you want to cancel an offer, use Action = 3 (Cancel) and send the transaction before the full amount for sale has been accepted.
 Note that while the portion of an offer which has been accepted cannot be canceled, sending the cancel message still has an effect, in that it cancels any portion of the offer which has not been accepted, and it prevents accepted coins from being relisted if the buyer fails to send payment.

-### Purchase Mastercoins with Bitcoins
+### Purchase Tokens of an Omni Layer Currency with Bitcoins

-Description: Transaction type 22 posts acceptance of an offer to sell Mastercoins for bitcoins.
+Description: Transaction type 22 posts acceptance of an offer to sell tokens of an Omni Layer Currency for bitcoins.
+All or some of the coins offered can be purchased with this transaction.

+Note: Transaction type 22, version 0, posts acceptance of an offer to sell Omni Token for bitcoins.
 All or some of the coins offered can be purchased with this transaction.

 The reference address must point to the seller's address, to identify whose offer you are accepting.
 The purchaser’s address must be different than the seller’s address.